pshah208/f_analysis/README.md

 For that I have edited the code that found on his github and instead of using Legacy openai.Completion function to create Slide Titles I am using Langchain repositories.
 It allows me to parse through the local documents and build ppt based on the information found there.

+Code is loading a variable called Directory - and reading the files inside a folder named 'doc'